vipulSharma18/Getting-Started-with-Quantization/README.md

 **Limitations**:
 * Just like TorchAO, GemLite focuses on linear layers.
 The current widespread belief in the quantization community is that non-linear layers don't behave well after quantization and adversely effect model performance.
 This leads to most work focusing on linear layers.

-## Benchmarking Roadmap:
-- [x] Calculate theoretical performance limit: get token/s and multiply it by model size for bandwidth and by model flops for compute util.
-- [x] Use existing TorchAO configs.
-TorchAO does linear layer quant only, further, we use weights only quant from torchao.
-- [ ] torchao weights only config cause cuda oom when doing tps only profiling for more than 1 iteration.
-For some dtypes, if we enable quantization of lm_head, then it ooms even on the first profiling iteration.
-- [ ] Gemlite weights and activations quant.

 ## Possible extensions:
 - [ ] Megakernel for Llama-3.1-8B: https://github.com/HazyResearch/Megakernels/blob/main/demos/low-latency-llama/llama.cuh , https://hazyresearch.stanford.edu/blog/2025-05-27-no-bubbles
 - [ ] llama.cpp deployment with our model: https://github.com/ggml-org/llama.cpp.